rabbitmq/erlando/README.md

 subsequent expression fun.

 What could we do if we did inspect the values passed to the sequencing combinators?
-One possibility results in the Maybe monad:
+One possibility results in the Maybe-monad:

     -module(maybe_m).
     -behaviour(monad).